RepoDynamics/PyPackIT/docs/website/source/intro/motivation/index.md

 and all their dependencies into isolated, portable images {cite}`AdoptingSoftEngConceptsInSciResearch, 10RuleForSoftwareInCompBio, ELIXIRSoftwareManagementPlan, Docker`.

+Ensuring FAIRness is a non-trivial task, requiring developers to be familiar with the specific requirements and nuances of packaging and distribution for different formats and platforms (cf. packaging in [Python](#bg-packaging) vs [Conda](#bg-conda-packaging)).
-Despite its importance, FAIRness is often overlooked in FOSS projects {cite}`AnalyzingGitHubRepoOfPapers, BridgingTheChasm, PublishYourCode, CompSciError`, leading to unsustainable prototypes unfit for production environments {cite}`SustainableResearchSoftwareHandOver, 10RuleForSoftwareInCompBio, PublishYourCode`.
+Consequently, despite its importance, FAIRness is often overlooked in FOSS projects {cite}`AnalyzingGitHubRepoOfPapers, BridgingTheChasm, PublishYourCode, CompSciError`, leading to unsustainable prototypes unfit for production environments {cite}`SustainableResearchSoftwareHandOver, 10RuleForSoftwareInCompBio, PublishYourCode`.